 Landec Corporation and its subsidiaries ("Landec" or the "Company") design, develop, manufacture and sell differentiated health and wellness products for food and biomaterials markets.
-There continues to be a dramatic shift in consumer behavior to healthier eating habits and preventive wellness to improve quality of life.
-In our Curation Foods, Inc. business, we are committed to offering healthy, fresh produce products conveniently packaged to consumers.
+There has been a shift in consumer behavior to healthier eating habits and preventive wellness to improve quality of life.
+In our Curation Foods, Inc. ("Curation Foods") business, we are committed to offering healthy, fresh produce products conveniently packaged to consumers.
 In our Lifecore Biomedical, Inc. ("Lifecore") biomaterials business, we commercialize products that enable people to stay more active as they grow older.